svetlozardraganov/chaos-installer/README.md

 FTP and HTTP connection information has been removed due to their sensitivity.
 This will make the code unusable but it will still demonstrate how the tool is built.

 # Technology
 The project is built mainly on Python and PyQt.
-Of course, many python standard libraries have been used to deliver additional funtionality like:
+Of course, many python standard libraries have been used to deliver additional functionality like:
 * os, json, time, datetime, sys, platform, tempfile, subprocess, operator, logging, shutil, ftplib, re, requests, winreg, zipfile, pathlib, threading, csv, signal, xml.etree.ElementTree, asyncio.format_helpers

 # What I learned